BabakShah/developerportal/pages/platforms/v3/ios/ios.md

 * **Framework_Simulator/Affdex.framework:** Framework for i386 and x86_64 simulator targets.
 It should be used with apps to be run on the simulator.
 * **Framework_Universal/Affdex.framework:** Framework for both device and simulator targets.
 It should be used to test the app binary to be run on both the simulator and on a device.

+{{ note }}The size of the Affdex iOS SDK framework has increased in version 3.0 significantly due to the inclusion of bitcode.
+Bitcode is a new requirement from Apple for iOS apps that support watchOS and tvOS.{{ end }}

 ## Getting started

 ##### 1. [Download]({{ site.baseurl }}/downloads/) and extract the archives